Probate Q&A Series

 • Identify the estate property: The concern must be about specific items that belong to the decedent or the estate (for example, checks payable to the decedent, rent checks for estate property, original titles, or account statements needed to access funds).

-• Proper party with authority: The personal representative is typically the person with legal authority to collect and control estate assets during probate (and an “interested person” may also be able to start certain estate proceedings when estate property is being withheld).
+• Proper party with authority: The personal representative is typically the person with legal authority to collect and control estate assets during probate, and current North Carolina law also allows an “interested person” to commence the estate proceeding under N.C.
+Gen. Stat. § 28A-15-12(b1) when estate property is believed to be withheld.

 • Reasonable basis and documentation: The process works best when there is a clear, fact-based reason to believe the person has the property (copies of checks, texts/emails, bank notices, tenant communications, or a timeline of who had access).